ZupIT/beagle-docs/content/en/resources/cache/overview.md

 - A volatile layer.
 - A persistent layer.

-The volatile layer today depends on the persistent layer, meaning that only curly items on the persistent layer are candidates to the volatile cache.
+The volatile layer today depends on the persistent layer, meaning that only cached items on the persistent layer are candidates to the volatile cache.

 ## Cache's layers